Gifting money to adult children: Give now or later?

 Financially helping family members can be rewarding.
 However, it pays to proceed thoughtfully.

-Perhaps your son asks for help with a down payment on the dream house for his growing family.
+Perhaps your son asks for help with a down payment on a dream house for his growing family.
 Maybe your daughter is seeking startup funding for a promising new business.
-Or maybe you’ve been thinking it would feel gratifying to pass some wealth to your family sooner rather than later, so you can see the funds in use.
+Or maybe you think it would be gratifying to pass some wealth to your family sooner rather than later, so you can see the funds in use.

 The first and most important consideration is to examine any monetary gift in the context of your entire estate.
 It’s easy to get swept into an adult child’s pressing need or to be overcome with emotion when you’re thinking of passing on your legacy.
 However, you need to consider your own future first, and make sure you’re protecting your retirement years.